A multidimensional generalization of Symanzik polynomials: Symanzik polynomials on simplicial complexes

 The standard inner product in $\R^g$ induces an inner product on $\Chain_1(G)$.
 The latter is associated to the symmetric matrix $\~Y:=YVV^\tran Y$.
 Thus,

-In fact, this equality holds for a deeper combinatorial reason as it has been shown in \cite{KS00}.
+In fact, this equality holds for a deeper combinatorial reason, (\cf \cite{KS00}).
 Choosing an arbitrary point $p$ of $\G$ leads to a bijection between the set of so-called \emph{break divisors} of $G$ and its Jacobian torus.
-This bijection induced a quasi-partition of the Jacobian torus into parallelotopes labelled by spanning trees of $G$ (see Figure 1 of \cite{ABKS14}).
+This bijection induced a quasi-partition of the Jacobian torus into parallelotopes labelled by spanning trees of $G$ (see Figure 1 of~\cite{ABKS14}).
 The parallelotope associated to a spanning tree $T$ has volume